 We all want to get every last one of our hard-earned dimes back from the IRS.
 Fortunately, working with TaxAct® means you don’t need a master’s degree in accounting to put the figures in your favor.
-Knowing how deductions and credits affect your situation puts you in a position to file confidently, and when it comes to taxes, confidence is key.
+Knowing how deductions and tax credits affect your situation puts you in a position to file confidently, and when it comes to taxes, confidence is key.

 Get the scoop on big refund boosters

 The difference between a credit and a deduction is commonly misunderstood.
 Many people use the terms interchangeably.
 Here’s what you need to know:

 Your taxable income is the portion of your annual income that’s subject to federal and state taxes.
 Deductions help decrease that amount, making less of your income taxable.
 This reduces the amount of taxes you owe.

 How a deduction affects your income varies based on the amount of the deduction and your tax bracket.